Enterprise Only: Performance Replication requires Vault Enterprise with the Multi-Datacenter & Scale Module.

 You must provide the full token value.
 Be very careful when running this command, as it will destroy all data currently stored in the secondary.

-redirect address (for instance, if it's not in an HA cluster), you'll need to
+has no redirect address (for instance, if it's not in an HA cluster), you'll

 Once the secondary is activated and has bootstrapped, it will be ready for service and will maintain state with the primary.
 It is safe to seal/shutdown the primary and/or secondary; when both are available again, they will synchronize back into a replicated state.